Learn about the Barb Fishes

 - Getting Freshwater Fish for Newbies

 Tetris fish come in a wide variety, which include the Paracheirodon Axelrodi.
 The fish has a common name known as Cardinal Tetra.
-This fish type grows 1 ¼ inches in size and comes from the Upper Rio Negro, Columbia, and Brazil. (more)Keep an Aquarium with Marine Fishes
+This fish type grows 1 ¼ inches in size and comes from the Upper Rio Negro, Columbia, and Brazil. (more)Exploring Different Fishes

 Akin to the Puntius Conchonius is the Puntius Nigrofasciatus group.
 These fish are commonly called the Purple Head Barbs or the Black Ruby.
 The fish group comes from Ceylon and grows around 2 ½ inches in size. (more)